MacroGlobe/macroglobe.github.com/index.md

-# A Globe for Us All
+# A Digital Globe for Us All